-Last post from previous page:Top 6 within 1 minute!
+Latest post of the previous page:Top 6 within 1 minute!

 Great race till now.

 https://sportscar365.com/sro/igtc/kyala ... -schedule/Kyalami Added to IGTC Schedule

 SRO confirms revival of Kyalami 9H in expanded Intercontinental GT Challenge schedule…

 Kyalami will host a round of the Intercontinental GT Challenge, as part of an expanded five-round championship contested on five continents next year.